zakuxdesign/zakuxdesign.github.io/README.md

 [Linkedin](https://www.linkedin.com/in/zachary-allen-kravits/)

 # Summary
 Currently, I am a UX/UI designer at a small SAAS startup in Pittsburgh.
-Now, looking to advance my design skills and knowledge in what it takes to build a good product by learning code.
-In the long term, I will create a company and utilize these skills.
+In order to reach my long term goal of creating a meaningful and useful product/service, I am now looking to advance my design skills and knowledge in what it takes to build a good product by learning code.

 # Work History